 They say dragons have strange, strong powers, the depths of which nobody truly knows.
 Did you peer into my mind and find the image of my mate?
 Are you trying to stop me by showing me the one thing I want to see more than anything?

 Whatever you’re doing, it’s hanging over me now.
-That look in his eyes, and the realization that he would want me to suffer and live rather than die and join him, it weighs on me, heavier even than the desire that led me here, for you to kill me painfully.
+That look in his eyes, and the realization that he would want me to suffer and live rather than join him in death, it weighs on me.
+Heavier even than the desire that led me here.

 And the more I think about it, the more it tears me up.
 When he was alive, when we were together, could I ever deny him what he wanted?
 Could I ever turn my back on his wishes?
 Should I really pay him less respect simply because he was dead?